okta/okta-idx-dotnet/README.md

 #### Self-service signup flow

-Following factors are enrolled during the signup: password, security question (disliked food) and e-mail.
+In this example, the Org is configured to require email and security question in addition to password.
+After answering the password challenge, users have to enroll a security question and finally select email and enter the code to finish the process.
 All the others factors are optional and skipped.

+> Note: Steps to identify the user might change based on your Org configuration.

 ```csharp
 var client = TestIdxClient.Create();